NavDasa/Kubernetes/README.md

 Creating Pods:

+Note: Use only one centos-master & one centos-node1 and stop centos-node2 & centos-node3.

+                  systemctl stop kubelet kube-proxy ( in both centos-node2 & centos-node3)

    1. Below what we do exactly is that we create a YAML file and name it as nginx.yaml in a Directory called Build.In order to create a Pod contains an nginx container.
 So after creating Pod this can be deployed in one Node, So that we can see the same nginx container.

       In this senario we use one centos-Master and one centos-Node.
 Below is the commands to start with: